Quadratic matrix inequalities with applications to data-based control: Conclusions

 We have studied applications of the various QMI results in the context of data-driven control.
-In particular, we have studied the problem of finding a stabilizing controller of an unknown LTI system from a finite set of noisy input-state samples.
+In particular, we have studied the problem of finding a stabilizing controller of an unknown LTI system influenced by noise from a finite set of input-state samples.
 To this end, we have assumed that the (unknown) matrix of noise samples satisfies a QMI.
 This led to a set of solutions to a QMI consisting of LTI systems that ``explain" the data.
-We have applied the combined matrix S-lemma and Finsler's lemma to establish a general necessary and sufficient LMI condition under which all systems explaining the data can be quadratically stabilized by a single controller (Theorem~\ref{t:theoremstab}).
-Subsequently, we have reduced the computational complexity of this data-based stabilization scheme.
-In particular, we have separated the computation of the Lyapunov function and the controller, which led to lower-dimensional LMI's (Theorem~\ref{t:reducedLMIs}).
+We have applied the combined matrix S-lemma and Finsler's lemma to establish a necessary and sufficient LMI condition under which all systems explaining the data can be quadratically stabilized by a single controller (Theorem~\ref{t:theoremstab}).
+Subsequently, we have reduced the computational complexity of this scheme by separating the computation of the Lyapunov function and the controller, leading to lower-dimensional LMI's (Theorem~\ref{t:reducedLMIs}).
 This result also included an explicit formula for a stabilizing controller, given a (pre-computable) Lyapunov function.
-Finally, we have applied a result from \cite{Umenberger2019} to show that also in the case of Gaussian process noise, the true data-generating system satisfies a QMI (with high probability).
-Hence, the results of this paper are also applicable in the context of Gaussian noise (see Theorem~\ref{t:stoch}).
+We then tackled data-based stabilization of a class of Lur'e systems in Theorem~\ref{thm:lure}.
+Lastly, we applied the methods of this paper in order to derive Theorem~\ref{t:stoch}, which provides probabilistic stabilization guarantees in the presence of Gaussian noise.

 So far, we have only applied the QMI results to data-driven stabilization.
 Nonetheless, we believe that our results are also relevant for other data-based analysis and control problems that involve QMI's.
-Some examples of this are $\calH_{2}$ and $\calH_{\infty}$ control \cite{Berberich2019c,Steentjes2021}, data-driven dissipativity analysis \cite{Koch2021}, as well as data-driven reduced order modeling \cite{Burohman2021}.
+Some examples of this are $H_{2}$ and $H_{\infty}$ control \cite{Berberich2019c,Steentjes2021}, data-driven dissipativity analysis \cite{Koch2021}, as well as data-driven reduced order modeling \cite{Burohman2021}.
 In particular, the more general matrix S-lemmas of this paper will lead to weaker conditions on the data for these analysis and design problems.
-Also the various other theorems, such as the projection results, are expected to open new avenues for data-driven analysis and design, in the spirit of the computationally more efficient results of Section~\ref{sec:reduction}.
+Another topic for future research is to develop dedicated algorithms for solving the various linear matrix inequalities in this paper.